RazeLighter777/carve/README.md

 [Click here if you wanna see some more pretty screenshots](https://github.com/RazeLighter777/carve/wiki)

-CARVE is an open source, microservice-based attack-defense CTF (Capture The Flag) platform designed for cybersecurity competitions.
-It enables teams to compete by attacking and defending virtual machines (VMs) in a realistic, isolated network environment.
+CARVE is an open source attack-defense CTF (Capture The Flag) platform.
+Players compete in small teams and show off their l33t skills by hacking into other teams networks to score points.
+At the same time, teams have to play defense to prevent their networks from being hacked.

+Each team recieves access to an identical set of virtual computers (VMs) through a simple easy to use website.
+The VMs are literred with security flaws and holes, and unfortunately, wide open to attacks from other teams.😈

+Unlike most open-source CTF platforms out there, CARVE is designed to be easy to use and deployable with a few simple commands.

+CARVE **DOES NOT** include the actual challenges and setup scripts to make a real competition.
+You'll need to write them yourself and keep them private until the competition is over, so you don't spoil your game.
 ## ✨ Features

-- **Microservice Architecture:** Modular services for scoring, networking, orchestration, and more.
+- **Microservice Architecture:** Modular services for scoring, networking, orchestration, everything you need to run a CTF at scale.
 - **Attack-Defense CTF:** Teams receive VMs to defend and attack others, earning points for solving challenges and keeping services alive.
 - **Virtual Networking:** Uses VXLANs and dnsmasq to create isolated, team-specific networks.
+All the networking is handled by CARVE, with no need for manual setup.
-- **Cloud-Init & Ansible:** VMs are provisioned with cloud-init for basic setup, then made vulnerable with Ansible playbooks.
+- **Cloud-Init & Ansible:** VMs are provisioned with cloud-init for basic setup, then made vulnerable for the game with Ansible playbooks.
 - **Modern Frontend:** Built with TypeScript, Vue, and Tailwind CSS.
 - **Rust Backend:** All backend services are written in Rust for performance and safety.
 - **Redis Persistence:** Uses Redis as the sole database (AOF and backup configuration coming soon).